qorg11/kill9/harmful/software/javascript.md

 use, or functions I already disabled on my browser.
 Such as smooth scrolling.
 I hate smooth scrolling.
 But some websites force me to use it because JavaScript.

+Not to mention the fucking thing runs like shit because developers don't really know how to write this abyss programming language.
+For example, In a good browser (pale moon), Javascript runs like shit (IT'S A FEATURE).
+No I mean, literally, Tweetdeck runs 100 times better than fucking regular twitter.com.

+And remember, if you use a good browser (pale moon), which has slow javascript interpretation, haha! good luck browsing the web with javascript enabled! it will be fucking impossible

 ## Idiocy examples